Sakhawathossen04/TerraPulse-ground-truth-for-a-moving-planet/README.md

 # TerraPulse — ground truth for a moving planet

 **Station-verified, uncertainty-quantified land-motion intelligence from NASA–ISRO NISAR.**
-Built for the NASA International Space Apps Challenge (event: Nov 14–15, 2026).
+Built for the NASA International Space Apps Challenge.

 TerraPulse turns radar epochs into decision-ready ground-motion reports for the people responsible for roads, water and safety — city engineers, hazard agencies, water managers —